vincentlepage/aws_lambda_api/README.md

 # aws_lambda_api

-The goals of this project is to provide the basic component to deploy a scalable, serverless backend infrastructure for Mobile or Web application.
+The goals of this project is to provide the basic components to deploy a scalable, serverless backend infrastructure for Mobile or Web application.

 The main architectural choice made:
 - Infrastructure as code, using Terraform.
 The present code properly executed will build the infrastructure